Have a question?

 - How old do you have to be to train at PUSH?
 What experience do you have to have?

-Typically our youngest athletes are in junior high school and go all the way up to the major leagues.
+Our youngest athletes are 8 years old and go all the way up to the major leagues.
 These programs obviously look very different but we work through what each body needs to accomplish their goals and keep them safe while doing it.

 - Do you work with softball athletes?